substrate-developer-hub/newsletter/draft/2023-02-substrate-newsletter.md

 * If you miss the Polkadot Deep Dive Report Q4 2022 by Dotinsights & SubWallet, treat yourself to a read [here](https://dotinsights.subwallet.app/polkadot-report-q4-2022-en/).

+Astar has opened the web3 Hackathon sponsored by Toyota!
+Polkadot is also officially supporting this event.
+Nearly 300 applicants have joined in the first week!
+Join the hackathon at: https://key3.co.jp/key3hackathon/en/.

 ## 🔦 Community highlights

 * Tune in to hear 23 leaders from key projects in Polkadot & Kusama share about their 2022 and their plans for 2023 in the Polkadot 2022 Wrap-up [Youtube Playlist](https://bit.ly/dotinsights_polkadotwrapup2022) by Dotinsights & SubWallet.